- 'E' Staircase, ground floor

 He is also an enthusiastic member of Ridley’s Life and Service ‘Mission and Ministry’ team, and contributes on Evangelism, Apologetics, Missionary leadership, and Preaching.

-Along with Ann-Marie Moriarty (the Admissions Officer), Paul also looks after the Admissions department of Ridley, handling enquiries about courses, and interviewing students who are interested in coming to the college.
+Paul also looks after the Admissions for Ordinands at Ridley, along with Ann-Marie Moriarty (the Admissions Officer for Ordinands), handling enquiries about courses, and interviewing ordinands who are interested in coming to the college.

 Paul was born in Cheltenham but spent most of his formative years growing up in the centre of Oxford.
 He first came to Cambridge as a history undergraduate at Trinity Hall in 1976.